 Stuffing an animal’s stomach is done in most every culture.
 In Scotland, you’d be dining on haggis (sheep’s stomach), in Latin America hog maw and in Germany saumagen, but it is the French that always seem to up the ante.

 I first saw ponce some years ago at Poche’s Market north of Breaux Bridge, but I am now discovering it more and more in the rural groceries.
 You can find it easily in the small Louisiana towns of Scott (Best Stop), Sunset (Janise’s), Ville Platte (Teet’s) and Eunice (Eunice Superette).
-To me, ponce is much like Cajun sausage–pork and herbs stuffed into a pig’s intestine or casing.
+To me, smoked ponce is much like Cajun smoked sausage–pork and herbs stuffed into a pig’s intestine or casing.
 Intestine?
 Stomach?
 What’s the difference?

 Rural Cajun families eat ponce like an average non-Cajun family would eat pot roast.
 Either smoked or unsmoked, the ponce is roasted or braised for a couple of hours while the juices release into a pork gravy.
 Usually served over rice, it is simple farmhouse fare.
-Ponce is a timeless dish and remains a testament to the artisan craft of true Cajun culture.
+Ponce is a timeless Cajun recipe and remains a testament to the artisan craft of true Cajun culture.

 - 1 pig’s stomach, cleaned and prepped

 - 6 tablespoons canola oil, divided

 - 1 cup sweet potato, peeled and diced